What You Need to Know About Online Coaching

 3. Check-In.
 It’s Part of the Process

-Depending on your coaching package or program, you’ll have access to bi-weekly or monthly check-ins, coaching calls, and regular opportunities to message me with questions or updates.
+Depending on your coaching package or program, you’ll have access to check-ins, and regular opportunities to message me with questions or updates.

 If I don’t hear from you, I’ll assume things are going well.
 But if you’re struggling, stuck, or unsure — please reach out.
 I send regular reminders (weekly or bi-weekly, depending on your plan) to stay connected, but I can’t read your mind.
 If I reach out and don’t hear back, I can’t help you make adjustments or move forward.